 You see, people who work alone and from home can be taken advantage of.
 Some firms lose respect for smaller firms and assume they can hire them for a bargain price.
 It isn't the case.
 What's more, many brands will believe that hiring a freelancer is far riskier than appointing a larger agency – which is, of course, a wrong assumption.

 Whether we like it or not, the term 'freelancer' can sometimes hold people back.
 So how do you tackle this issue?
 How do you move away from the 'freelance' status and all of its misconceptions?
-You appear bigger than you are, that's how.
+You appear more significant than you are; that's how.

-But that sounds so misleading, I hear you say.
+But that sounds so misleading; I hear you say.
 Yes, it can be – but only to a point.
-You see, you can actually make the necessary changes to become more than just you – and it doesn't necessarily mean taking on large overheads like staff or office space.
+You see, you can make the necessary changes to become more than just you – and it doesn't necessarily mean taking on large overheads like staff or office space.

 1. Start calling yourself an 'agency'

-If you already work with other freelancers and have a nice team of loyal friends who you call upon for bigger jobs, why don't you call yourself an 'agency'.
+If you already work with other freelancers and have an excellent team of loyal friends who you call upon for bigger jobs, why don't you call yourself an 'agency'?
 Clients won't care where your 'team' comes from or how they get paid, just as long as you're capable of doing a great job.

 2. Get consistent branding

 Larger companies often have solid brand identities and know exactly who they are and what values they want to follow.
 What's more, they're consistent with their brand messages and marketing.
 Do the same for your own business and ensure your logo, typefaces, fonts, brand colours and marketing materials are all the same.
 It will strengthen your position as a larger company.

 3. Have a professional website and email address